A VAE Approach to Sample Multivariate Extremes: Experiments

-Beyond the angular measure, we assess the sampling performance of the benchmarked schemes through an approximation of the Wasserstein distance (Equation \ref{eq: WD}) between 10000 generated items and the test set.
+To compare the overall distributions sampled by the the benchmarked schemes to the true data distribution, we estimate the Wasserstein distance (Equation \ref{eq: Wasserstein}) between 10000 generated items and the test set.
 The ExtVAE performs slightly better than the ParetoGAN (5.37 vs. 6.80).
-This is highlighted for high quantiles in Figure \ref{fig: comp rescaled OT} where we plot the Wasserstein distance upon a radius threshold, dividing by the square of the threshold (see Equation \ref{eq: WD upon r}), for ExtVAE and ParetoGAN.
-We focus on radius thresholds above 2, which corresponds to the highest decile.
-The ExtVAE performs again better than the ParetoGAN, especially for radius values between 2 and 4, corresponding roughly to quantiles between 0.90 and 0.95.
-We may recall that the ParetoGAN relies on the minimization of a Wasserstein metric, whereas the ExtVAE relies on a likelihood criterion.
+To compare the tails, Figure~\ref{fig: comp rescaled OT} shows the rescaled Wasserstein distance above a radius threshold (see Equation~\ref{eq: rescaled Wasserstein}), computed between samples generated by the two approaches and the true data.
+We focus on radius thresholds above 2, which corresponds to the highest decile of the true data.
+Again, the ExtVAE performs better than the ParetoGAN, especially for radius values between 2 and 4, corresponding roughly to quantiles between 0.90 and 0.95.
+We recall that the ParetoGAN relies on the minimization of a Wasserstein metric, whereas the ExtVAE relies on a likelihood criterion.
 Therefore, we regard these results as an illustration of the better generalization performance of the ExtVAE, especially for the extremes.\\